Suspect in apparent assassination attempt on Trump was near golf course for 12 hours, records show

 The Trump shooting in Butler, Pennsylvania, has made clear the need for a paradigm shift in how the Secret Service protects dignitaries, he said.

 “We need to get out of a reactive model and get to a readiness model.
-There could be another geopolitical event that could put the United States into a kinetic conflict or some other issue that may result in additional responsibilities” when it comes to Secret Service protectees, he said.
+There could be another geopolitical event that could put the United States into a kinetic conflict or some other issue that may result in additional responsibilities,” he said.